argon-projects/ImGui-Application/SECURITY.md

 ## Reporting a Vulnerability

-Create a Issue to Report your Vulnerability!
+Create a Issue to Report the Vulnerability!